huggingface/blog/fine-tune-segformer.md

 )
 ```

-Now that our trainer set up, training is as simple as calling the `train` function.
+Now that our trainer is set up, training is as simple as calling the `train` function.
 We don't need to worry about managing our GPU(s), the trainer will take care of that.

 ```python